joshbuhler/RadioPresets/README.md

 2. Import the CSV into Excel, for easy editing.
 Add any notes or comments, and remove any columns as desired.
 3. Export the file as a tab-delimited .txt file.
 4. Convert the tab-delimited file to a Markdown table for printing.
 For this, I use Jesse Donat’s [CSV to Markdown Table Generator](https://github.com/donatj/CsvToMarkdownTable).
 A live version that can be used to copy/paste the info is available at [https://donatstudios.com/CsvToMarkdownTable](https://donatstudios.com/CsvToMarkdownTable)
+5. Edit Markdown file, and print using whatever CSS style you like.

+…or, you can also just print directly from the Excel file.
+Whatever.
+The Excel version is a lot easier, and involves fewer steps.

+# General Notes
+The presets are arranged generally the same on both radios at the moment.
+The FT-8800R has more memory slots, so it has more presets, where the the Baofeng only has 128 memory slots, so it just contains a subset of the items.
+Generally though, the presets are arranged like so:

+## Slots 1-19
+These are a mix of favorite repeaters, like Farnsworth Peak, Lake Mountain, Herriman, and the simplex calling frequencies.
+The others are frequencies used by the Herriman Amateur Radio Club for various things.

+## Slots 20-41
+Intermountain Intertie repeaters

+## Slots 45-61
+Sinbad Repeater System

+## Slots 65-67
+Dixie Linked System in the St. George area

+## Slots 70-79
+Weather station frequencies

+## Slots 106-399
+Assorted 2M & 70cm repeaters in Utah & Idaho

+## Slots 475-496
+FRS & GMRS frequencies.
+While my radios aren't type-accepted to transmit here, sometimes it's nice being to just listen in.

 # License